 Deep Cell versus Lithium batteries

 You can read more about the downsides of deep cell batteries here with quite a bit of technical info about it too but in a nutshell you can only use a part of the rated charge of a deep cell battery.
 It is all too easy to drain the batteries more than you should and thus drastically shorten the life span of the battery.
 Another issue is that deep cell batteries are huge and heavy.
+So we looked for alternate energy storage options and chose lithium batteries.

 |one regular deep cell battery|